CMU-Integrated-Design-Innovation-Group/PITSA/README.md

 The folder “RBS_codes” contains the Python scripts and the results for the two  continuous constraint satisfaction problems.
 These Python scripts are executed using two computing resources, including a laptop with one GPU and a server with one GPU.

 #### Problem2D_Laptop
-The folder “Problem2D_Laptop” contains the following five Python scripts for implementing the sample-based exhaustive search method, the region-based exhaustive search method, and the GPU-based iterative parallel classification method to solve the two-dimensional continuous constraint satisfaction problem involving birds function.
+The folder “Problem2D_Laptop” contains the following five Python scripts for implementing the sampling-based exhaustive search method, the region-based exhaustive search method, and the GPU-based iterative parallel classification method to solve the two-dimensional continuous constraint satisfaction problem involving birds function.
 These Python scripts are executed using a laptop with one GPU.

 -  IA_GPU.py: The Python script “IA_GPU.py” realizes several basic interval arithmetic operations on GPU.

 -  setup_2G.py: The Python script “setup_2G.py” defines the constraint function of the two-dimensional problem based on interval arithmetic.

--  SBES2G_Laptop.py: The Python script “SBES2G_Laptop.py” sets up the sample-based exhaustive search method to solve the two-dimensional problem using the laptop with one GPU.
+-  SBES2G_Laptop.py: The Python script “SBES2G_Laptop.py” sets up the sampling-based exhaustive search method to solve the two-dimensional problem using the laptop with one GPU.

 -  RBES2G_Laptop.py: The Python script “RBES2G_Laptop.py” sets up the region-based exhaustive search method to solve the two-dimensional problem using the laptop with one GPU.

 -  PITSA2G_Laptop.py: The Python script “PITSA2G_Laptop.py” sets up the GPU-based iterative parallel classification method to solve the two-dimensional problem using the laptop with one GPU.
 The Python script “PITSA2G_Laptop.py” calls “IA_GPU.py” and “setup_2G.py” scripts when it is executed.

 #### Problem2D_Server
-The folder “Problem2D_Server” contains the following five Python scripts for implementing the sample-based exhaustive search method, the region-based exhaustive search method, and the GPU-based iterative parallel classification method to solve the two-dimensional continuous constraint satisfaction problem involving birds function.
+The folder “Problem2D_Server” contains the following five Python scripts for implementing the sampling-based exhaustive search method, the region-based exhaustive search method, and the GPU-based iterative parallel classification method to solve the two-dimensional continuous constraint satisfaction problem involving birds function.
 These Python scripts are executed using a server with one GPU.
 A .csv data file is also included as the result derived from the GPU-based iterative parallel classification method.

 -  IA_GPU.py: The Python script “IA_GPU.py” realizes several basic interval arithmetic operations on GPU.

 -  setup_2G.py: The Python script “setup_2G.py” defines the constraint function of the two-dimensional problem based on interval arithmetic.

--  SBES2G_Server.py: The Python script “SBES2G_Server.py” sets up the sample-based exhaustive search method to solve the two-dimensional problem using the server with one GPU.
+-  SBES2G_Server.py: The Python script “SBES2G_Server.py” sets up the sampling-based exhaustive search method to solve the two-dimensional problem using the server with one GPU.

 -  RBES2G_Server.py: The Python script “RBES2G_Server.py” sets up the region-based exhaustive search method to solve the two-dimensional problem using the server with one GPU.